gluonhq/client-samples/Gradle/HelloWorld/README.md

 This task performs 3 steps:

-* it will compile the Java source code into Java bytecode (done by the subtask `build`)
+* compile the Java source code into Java bytecode (done by the subtask `build`)
-* it will compile the Java bytecode to native code (done by the subtask `nativeCompile`)
+* compile the Java bytecode to native code (done by the subtask `nativeCompile`)
-* it will link the native code with dependencies and required VM code into an executable (done by the subtask `nativeLink`)
+* link the native code with dependencies and required VM code into an executable (done by the subtask `nativeLink`)

 Alternatively, if you prefer to do those steps one by one, you can run